Can You Avoid a Credit Card Late Payment Fee?

 Frankly speaking, acquaintance with the cardholder agreement is the first thing you should do even before applying for the credit card.
 It is the most reliable source of information on what fees and other charges your credit card includes.
 The vast majority of credit card companies will add a late payment fee in your statement at sight.
 Thus, for instance, having failed to pay on time your Capital One credit card, you can be sure to see an additional fee of up to $39 there.

 However, if you are lucky, you may find that your credit card issuer generously waives the fee for your first late payment.
-For example, such a rule holds true for Discover.
-You will not be charged the first time you pay late.
-But note that your next mistake will cost you up to $39.

 In case it turns out that your credit card does charge a late payment fee and it is not waived for the first time, there is still a lifehack that may save you.
 It concerns asking the issuer to remit the fee.
 There are two ways you can try: a direct call to the issuer’s customer service and a goodwill letter.
 In a nutshell, your goal is to admit making a mistake, explain the situation, and persuade the creditor to exempt you from the extra charge.